 Most seizures are short, lasting only a few minutes, and with proper treatment, your dog can lead a normal life.
 However, seizures can be a serious health concern and even short seizures could cause brain damage.

 It's crucial to notify your veterinarian right away if your dog exhibits symptoms of a seizure.
 While not all veterinarians will advise it, depending on how severe the seizure is, an examination may be advised.

 Can my dog die from a seizure?

-If you think your dog might be experiencing a poisoning seizure, if the seizure lasts longer than three minutes, or if your dog has multiple seizures in a row, call your veterinarian right away or go to the closest emergency animal hospital!
+If you think your dog might be experiencing a poisoning seizure, if the seizure lasts longer than three minutes, or if your dog has multiple seizures in a row, go to the closest emergency animal hospital!
 Seizures that last longer than five minutes may seriously harm the brain permanently.